hoto/streaming-with-jax-rs/README.md

 # Streaming with JAX-RS demo

-Application demonstrating streaming of text or json outputs from a REST endpoints.
+Application demonstrating streaming of text and json outputs from REST endpoints.
 Using https://www.dropwizard.io/

 ## Run